Léo Júnior: Managerial career

 Léo Júnior coached Flamengo from 1993 to 1994, and in 1997.
 He coached Corinthians from 1 October 2003 to 10 October 2003.

 Style of play

-Léo Júnior was known for his technique and teamwork as well as his versatility, playing at left back and on the left side of midfield for Brazil due to his two footedness (despite being naturally right footed) whilst often playing as a central midfielder or deep-lying playmaker at club level; he was also capable of playing on the right flank, and initially started out as an attacking right-back.
+Léo Júnior was known for his technique and teamwork as well as his versatility, playing at left back and on the left side of midfield for Brazil due to his two footedness whilst often playing as a central midfielder or deep-lying playmaker at club level; he was also capable of playing on the right flank, and initially started out as an attacking right-back.
 He was as capable of "orchestrating attacking moves as fulfilling his defensive remit."
 In addition to his playmaking skills, he was highly regarded for his elegance, leadership, and tactical intelligence, as well as his ability to get forward, provide precise crosses for his teammates, or strike on goal.
 Moreover, he was also an accurate free kick and penalty taker.

+Personal life

+Junior is married.
+His wife is Eloisa.
+They have three children: Viviana, Carolina, and son Rodrigo.
+The eldest, Rodrigo, was a professional footballer, winning the Rio de Janeiro Youth Championship in 2002. and then playing for Bangu and América.
+Viviana became a choreographer and dance teacher, and Carolina works as a stylist for the Globo TV channel.

+In 1982, Junior recorded an album of songs called "Voa Canarinho", which went double platinum and sold 726,000 copies.

+As a young man, Junior passed the university entrance exam in veterinary science, but chose football.
+Later, already a famous football player, he entered the Candido Mendes College, but studied there only until the second year.